 EBMUD is planning to replace University Reservoir, built in 1963, University Pumping Plant, built in 1906, and approximately 7,300 feet of pipe in the Panoramic Hill neighborhood in Berkeley and Oakland.
 These facilities are at the end of their useful life and do not meet current standards.
 A majority of the pipelines were installed prior to or in the 1940s.
 The pipes are made of unlined cast iron, and many have a leak history that makes them eligible for replacement.
 This work will increase both water reliability and operating efficiency in your neighborhood.

 EBMUD has worked closely with the cities of Berkeley and Oakland and their respective Fire Departments during the planning design and construction of this project.
 Four public meetings have been held regarding the reservoir, pipeline sand pumping plant.

-EBMUD University Reservoir Replacement: Construction of the first tank is complete.
-Construction for the second tank will begin in Fall 2019.
+University Reservoir Replacement and University Pumping Plant Replacement: Construction of the first tank is complete.
+Construction for the second tank and replacement of University Pumping Plant will begin in late March 2020.